About

 THE COURSES

-Traditionally there has been two approaches for guitarists to find Scales to create melodies for a musical piece:
+Traditionally there has been two approaches for guitarists to find Scales for creating melodies over a musical piece:

-- or identifying the Modes for each chord as for Jazz and Bass guitar
+- or identifying the Modes for each chord used for Jazz and by Bass guitarists

-- then one Note is added to each string on one of two frets inside the ‘Box’, to identify more of the complete Scale by ear, and the Mode of the musical piece
+- then one note is added by ear to each string on either of two frets inside the Box to identify more of the complete Scale or Mode of the musical piece

-And the Scale or Mode usually remains unchanged throughout a piece except for any ‘special’ Major chords or Key Changes requiring a slight modification.
+Know that the Scale or Mode usually remains unchanged throughout a piece except for any special Major chords and Key Changes requiring a slight modification.

-The INTERMEDIATE LEVEL COURSE uses the G, B and E strings to complete a full octave of the basic Scales/Modes and the following ‘special’ Major chords:
+The INTERMEDIATE LEVEL COURSEuses the g, b and e strings to complete a full octave of the Scales/Modes and the following ‘special’ Major chords:

 - Secondary Dominant